Part-time Home/EU postgraduate student funding

 Professional and Career Development Loan (PCDL)

-PCDLs are loans from Barclays or the Co-operative Bank for between £300 and £10,000.
+PCDLs are loans from a bank for between £300 and £10,000.
 Only UK residents are eligible for a loan.
 The main advantage of this scheme is that during your programme and for up to one month afterwards, the interest payments are met by the government.
 After this time you are required to repay the loan and the interest is then comparable to other commercial loans.
 These loans are only available to UK residents.

-For more information on PCDLs or to speak to a PCDL Adviser visit the gov.uk website.
+For more information on PCDLs or to speak to a PCDL Adviser visit the Professional and Career Development Loans information on Gov.uk.

 Finance for part-time PGCE programmes

 Part-time PGCE students will be covered by the funding arrangements for part-time undergraduate students with access to a tuition fee loan.
 New part-time students already holding a qualification equivalent or higher in level than their PGCE remain eligible for this support.
-Please see the part-time undergraduate funding page for more details.
+Please see more details of part-time undergraduate funding.

 Fee waivers from UWE Bristol